 Don’t mistakenly highlight a cinder block wall or other drab feature of your property.

-Unless your condo living room is absolutely spectacular, don’t use it as the first peek into your vacation rental.
+Unless your kitchen is absolutely spectacular, don’t use it as the first peek into your vacation rental.

 Have someone help you out with this one by standing guard if necessary.
 If the vehicle is a regular, politely ask the owner to give you five minutes of car-free zone.